Cuesta College, San Luis Obispo, CA

 The Federal Aviation Administration (FAA) tested a runway material that would slow airplanes to a stop in emergency situations where they would go past the end of a runway.[*]

 Without use of brakes, or reverse thrust an FAA Boeing 727 [mass of 95,000 kg][**] overran the runaway at 28 m/s.
 The aircraft came to a full stop in 80 m, with passengers [inside the plane] only exposed to roughly 1 "g" [10 m/s2] deceleration.
-The computer model accurately predicted the performance of the final outcome within [six percent].Determine whether the claim for the deceleration of the plane is plausible, to within the stated 6% uncertainty.
+The computer model accurately predicted the performance of the final outcome within [six percent].Determine whether or not the 1 "g" claim for the magnitude of the plane's acceleration is within a 6% error of its actual value.
 Show your work and explain your reasoning using properties of constant acceleration motion along the horizontal direction.

 [*] defesanet, "EMAS - Engineered Material Arresting System," youtu.be/f9UWsB5lJ7M.